mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 WORLD CREATION WWORLDORLD C CREATIONREATION

-in an insidious atmosphere is that the toxic gases will destroy the seals and fi lters on the character’s protective gear.
+in an insidious atmosphere is that the toxic gases will destroy the seals and fi lters on the character's protective gear.
 An insidious atmosphere worms its way past protection after 2d6 hours on average, although vigilant maintenance or advanced protective gear can prolong survival times.